agasyan/os181/Lab/Solusi_Lab/Lab06_SOL.md

 of real-time seconds specified in seconds have elapsed or until a signal arrives which is not ignored.

+>sleep() causes the calling thread to sleep either until the number of real-time seconds specified in seconds have elapsed or until a signal arrives which is not ignored.

+>sleep() membuat fungsi yang memanggil untuk sleep(berhenti) untuk beberapa detik sesuai angka yang diberikan (yang menjadi argumen) kalau disini biasanya selama 1 detik.

 * * *

 ### 02-fork.c